rofazayn/Socila/README.md

 ## Socila

-A side project for https://rofazayn.me
+A social media app, a side project for https://rofazayn.me made by Abderraouf Zine.